bdraco/aiosenseme/README.md

 Sniffing the packets and documenting the protocol was the work of [Bruce](http://bruce.pennypacker.org/tag/senseme-plugin/).
 His work in making an [Indigo plugin](https://github.com/bpennypacker/SenseME-Indigo-Plugin) made this library possible.

+## Model Notes

+* Confirmed support of Haiku, Haiku H, and Haiku L fans.
+* Probably supports Haiku C fans.
+* The [i6 fan](https://www.bigassfans.com/fans/i6/) is NOT currently supported.
+* The discontinued standalone [Haiku Light](https://www.bigassfans.com/support/haiku-light/) is NOT currently supported.
+There is a [chance](https://github.com/mikelawrence/senseme-hacs/issues/7) it will be supported in the future.
+* The discontinued [Wireless Wall Control](https://www.bigassfans.com/support/haiku-wireless-wall-control/) is NOT currently supported.
+There is a [chance](https://github.com/mikelawrence/senseme-hacs/issues/4) it will be supported in the future.

 ## Command line access

 The aiosenseme package now installs a command line script along with the package.
 To discover all fans on the network type the following.